mcneel/rhino-developer-samples/rhino.inside/dotnet/SampleUnitTests/GrasshopperTests/Readme.txt

 (2) You need to set the project platform to "x64"

 (3) You must include a file called "xunit.runner.json" to configure XUnit to NOT use AppDomains.
-You should also set XUnit not to
+If your tests depend from UI, Rhino commands, or any shared state, you should also set XUnit not to parallelize the tests.
-	parallelize the tests.
-You can do this by adding a text file to the project with that name, and it should look like this:
+You can achieve these two by adding a text file to the project with that name, that looks like this:

 		{
 			"$schema": "https://xunit.net/schema/current/xunit.runner.schema.json",